bbc/gel/src/components/comments.md

 ### The heading

 The comment's `<h3>` heading (see the previous [comments stream](#the-comments-stream) section) must include _both_ the commenter's name (as derived from the authenticated user) and the time/date the comment was posted.
-Only by including the time/date does the `<h3>` become unique[^6], and therefore discernible by screen reader users navigating an aggregated headings list.
+Only by including the time/date does the `<h3>` become unique, and therefore discernible by screen reader users navigating an aggregated headings list.

 #### <mark is="bad"> Name-only headings list